skyvers/skyve-dev-guide/_pages/appendix.md

 * You need to manually remove the previous `myApplication.war` if you didn't in the preparation stage.
 * If you didn't rename the previous `myApplication.json` and `myApplication-ds.xml`, you should these files to avoid confusion (for example if the datasource name is the same for both the old `myApplication-ds.xml` and `tax_management-ds.xml`).

-## Example Deployment Instructions with Single Sign-on
+## Example deployment instructions for Single Sign-on

 The following steps are to install an instance of XXX onto a vanilla Windows 10.